SQUIRREL FORUM

 Warning: Do not feed Acorns from the wild due to Aflatoxin.
 Acorns that lay on the ground develop cracks and moisture gets in causing mold to grow.
 Wild squirrels seem to know which ones are bad.
 In the wild there is an abundance to choose from.
 A captive squirrel does not seem to use the ability to select certain premium nuts because they are in short supply.
 You will see a wild squirrel rolling a nut “testing” it for viability.

 If you have a captive squirrel, you may be wondering what a wild squirrel eats and how to replicate that diet.
 A healthy and balanced squirrel diet is easy to achieve for a captive.
 In the WILD Nuts and seeds make up as much as 95% of the eastern gray squirrel or fox squirrel’s diet.
 In particular, squirrels prefer acorns, hickory nuts, and beech-nuts.
 Insects and other food derived from animals make up under 2% of a squirrel’s diet.
-In captivity this is way to many nuts and will cause metabolic bone disease so the majority of the captive squirrels diet should be quality rodent blocks with Henry’s block supplement.
+In captivity this is way to many nuts and will cause metabolic bone disease so the majority of the captive squirrels diet should be quality Exotic Nutrition Premium Squirrel Block.

 To prevent your pet squirrel from eating too much or too little, we should also figure out the total amount of food he or she needs every day.
 Let’s start with the fact that the average squirrel eats about 100 pounds of food each year.
 Some simple math will give us our answer:

-So, your squirrel will eat just over a quarter pound of food every day.
-This is just for a reference and you do not need weigh or measure out this amount.
-Bottom line have Teklad 2014 for squirrels over one year available on demand in a dish, and 2018 for young squirrels under 1 year.
-In addition one or two Henry’s Adult Block supplement per day and a varied, healthy mix of fruits, veggies and small quantities of nuts off the Henry’s Squirrel Diet Chart.
-Following this regimine will ensure a long life for your captive squirrel.
+So, your squirrel will eat just over a quarter pound of food every day which is why some competitors “2 blocks a day” plan is really bad.
+The above chart just for a reference and you do not need weigh or measure out this amount.
+You must have non-perishable Exotic Nutrition Premium Squirrel Block for nibbling babies thru senior adults on demand in a dish at all times.
+Also your healthy mix of fruits, veggies and small quantities of nuts on our diet page on the menu bar.
+Following this regimen will ensure a long life for your captive squirrel.

 Water